tramitit/guides/en/poland/vehicle_registration.md

 categories:
 - Poland
 date: '2024-06-07'
-description: Learn how to register your car or motorcycle in Poland.
-Includes required documents, procedure steps, and details on timelines and costs from PZU SA provider.
+description: Learn the step-by-step process of vehicle registration in Poland including required documents, fees, and timelines for new and imported vehicles.
 draft: false
-meta_title: 'Vehicle Registration Process in Poland: A Complete Guide'
+meta_title: 'Vehicle Registration in Poland: Complete Guide and Requirements'
-title: 'Vehicle Registration Process in Poland: A Complete Guide'
+title: 'Vehicle Registration in Poland: Complete Guide and Requirements'
 translationKey: poland-vehicle_registration
 ---

 ## Description
 ### What is it?